 Let’s face it, it’s becoming more and more obvious that our lives are somewhat controlled by all the screens in life.
 For those of you who are like me, and crave the freedom of a digital detox but are painlessly void of the self control to go through with it, we’ve teamed up with headspace to bring you a few sneaky tips on how to actually succeed at a digital detox.
+Particularly given we are all heading on little inter-city and state trips.

 And make sure you check out our headspace Hub for a tonne of extra reads and vids.